Alexander-T-Moss/Alexander-T-Moss.github.io/README.md

-Made 100% with ChatGPT as this is a joke and I didn't want to learn html for a bit lol
+Made 99% with ChatGPT (I just made a few tweaks) as this is a joke and I didn't want to learn HTML for this lol